 Lille walking tour map

-To help you make the best of your Lille visit, here’s an interactive walking tour map.
-Click here or on the image itself for step-by-step directions to get you from one attraction to the next.
+Here’s an interactive walking tour map to help you make the best of your Lille visit.
+Click here or on the image for step-by-step directions to get you from one attraction to the next.

 Musée de Hospice Comtesse (Hospice Compesse Museum)